petrpulc/narra-docker/README.md

     docker run -rm -p 80:80 narra/master
     docker run -rm narra/worker

-Push ENV variables into a container it is neccessary to run the container with t `-e` option
+To push environment variables into a container it is neccessary to run the container with t `-e` option

-    docker run -e NARRA_INSTANCE_NAME="..." -e NARRA_MONGOID="..." ...
+    docker run -rm -p 80:80 -e NARRA_INSTANCE_NAME="..." -e NARRA_MONGOID="..." narra/master

 ### Deployment into a CoreOS cluster